Vanguard-oss/behave-asl/CONTRIBUTING.md

 ## How to Run Tests
 This library extends '''behave''', but it also uses '''behave''' as its testing framework.

-To run tests, set up a virtual environment and install the requirements.
+First set up a virtual environment and install the requirements.txt and and requirements.dev.txt.
 From the root directory, to run tests, you can use the following command:
 ```
+behave
 ```
+:)